Bradford People: John Hodder Moggridge

 .

-He had an interest in natural history and geology, which continued with his children and grandchildren.
+He had an interest in natural history and geology, which was inherited by his children and grandchildren.
 His son Matthew (1803-1882) was a Fellow of the Linnean, Geological and Zoological Societies and married a daughter of Lewis Weston Dillwyn, the Swansea industrialist and another amateur naturalist.
-Their son John Traherne Moggridge (1842-1874) was an entomologist and botanist and a correspondent of Darwin.
+Their son John Traherne Moggridge (1842-1874) was an entomologist and botanist and corresponded with Charles Darwin.

 .